nexendrie/rss/docs/index.md

 We add generator and docs to channel but you can change their values by setting property of the same name Generator.
 If you do not want to have them in your channel at all, set their values to an empty string.

-The item contains properties author, comments and guid which when set will be added to the generated xml.
+The item contains (besides those passed to constructor) properties author, comments and guid which when set will be added to the generated xml.

 Both channel and individual items can have any number of categories.
 Category is represented by class Nexendrie\Rss\Category and has an identifier and domain (the latter is optional).
 You can add categories to channel via key categories in info parameter in form of array.
 Item class has property categories which behaves like an array (you can add new elements and remove/modify them).

 Nette applications
 ------------------

 The package contains extension for Nette DI container which adds the generator.
-It allows you to set maximal length of items' description.
+It allows you to change some parameters of generator.
 Example (with default values):

 ```yaml
 extensions: